ONLYOFFICE/Docker-Docs/README.md

 Below is the complete list of parameters for `onlyoffice/docs-example`.
 - **DS_URL**: Specifies ONLYOFFICE Docs server address.
 Defaults to `/`.
 You have specyfing this field to correct work ONLYOFFICE Docs Example.
 Example `http://onlyoffice-docs-address/`.
 - **JWT_ENABLED**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Docs.
 Defaults to `false`.
 - **JWT_SECRET**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Docs.
-Defaults to `secret`.
+Defaults to `developer-only-not-a-real-secret`.
 - **JWT_HEADER**: Defines the http header that will be used to send the JSON Web Token.
 Defaults to `Authorization`.
 - **WOPI_ENABLED**: Specifies the enabling the wopi handlers.
 Defaults to `false`.
 - **WOPI_PRIVATE_KEY**: Defines the private key that signs the ONLYOFFICE Docs request